PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `nhwc_concat_quantized_layout.py` (1,549 to 1,126 lines) without changing the
 ordered pass contract.

+Candidate acceptance is also declarative.
+Each family now records allowed and required input kinds, minimum arity, exact-count constraints, and whether spatial shapes must be reconciled.
+One validator replaces thirteen count branches, and an import-time invariant requires the input-contract family set to match the pass table.
+The current module is 1,134 lines, still 415 below the pre-table implementation.

 The legacy ownership boundary uses the same compact style.
 Simple quantized families are described by allowed and required action-kind sets after one action multiset is built.
 Only Slice, Split, and Add retain plan-aware